jiridj/wm-apigw-actions-register-api/README.md

 ## Example

+The action reads the API name and version from the specification file and applies following logic:
+1. If no API exists with this name, create a new API.
+2. If the API exists with the specified version, update it.
+3. If the API exists but not with the specified version, a new version is created.

-Following example workflow illustrates how to use the action in your CICD configuration.
+This example workflow illustrates how to use the action in your CICD configuration.

 ``` yaml
 name: 'Example workflow'